AriFordsham/GHCWiki/impredicative-polymorphism/impredicative-2015.md

 This is the result of discussion between Alejandro Serrano Mena \<A.SerranoMena@…\>, Jurriaan Hage, Dimitrios Vytiniotis, and Simon PJ.

+# The most up-to-date description is available as an attachment [the-doc.pdf](/trac/ghc/attachment/wiki/ImpredicativePolymorphism/Impredicative-2015/the-doc.pdf)[](/trac/ghc/raw-attachment/wiki/ImpredicativePolymorphism/Impredicative-2015/the-doc.pdf)

+The rest of the document is kept for historical purposes, and because it contains useful information about how the design is implemented inside GHC.

 ## Notation

 <table><tr><th>Type variables                   </th>